(Updated 16 August 2017)

 Note that these guidelines refer to supplemental material intended for online publication with an article.
 Authors may also upload supplemental material intended only to aid reviewers.
 Please follow the instructions in the submission system to ensure that files are given the proper designation during the submission process.

 Video files can be submitted in QuickTime (*.mov), MPEG Movie (*.mpg), and Microsoft AVI Video (*.avi); acceptable audio files include Windows Media Player (*.wma) and MP3 (*.mp3).
-Signed release from all participants in audio and video clips is required; please use the Audio/Visual Likeness Release Form for this purpose.
+Signed release from all people shown in still images and audio and video clips is required; please use the Audio/Visual Likeness Release Form for this purpose.
 If the source of the images allows them to be used without prior permission (e.g., Thinkstock), documentation of this blanket permission (e.g., a URL) should be provided.
 In addition, if copyrighted material is included in Supplemental Material, documentation of permission to post it must be submitted.